Archan6el/ps4-controller-operated-spiderbot/README.md

 # Darkpaw-Spiderbot-Operated-by-PS4-Dualshock-Controller

-Python code to remotely control Adeept Darkpaw Spiderbot using a bluetooth connected dualshock PS4 Controller
+Python code to remotely control an Adeept Darkpaw Spiderbot using a bluetooth connected dualshock PS4 Controller

 **Clone this repo with:**
 ```